wongzc/learning-notes/Notes/Python.md

     - `[<expression_if_true> if <condition> else <expression_if_false> for <item> in <iterable> if <condition>]`

 6. lambda:
-    - `y=lambda x:x*k `#k can be vairable form global, x is the argument
+    - `y=lambda x:x*k `#k can be variable form global, x is the argument
     - `y=lambda a,b=0:a*b` #can set default value
     - `y=lambda a,b=None: a*(b if b is not None else 0)` # use if else

-7. exception haddling:
+7. exception handling:
     - try: xxx
-    - excpet Exception as e: yyy ( or just except: yyy)
+    - except Exception as e: yyy ( or just except: yyy)
     - finally: zzz

 8. string can use .swapcase() to change AbCDe to aBcdE

+9. for vs while:
-9. use for when have start and stop condition, use while when only have stop
+    - use for when have start and stop condition
+    - use while when only have stop

 10. pass func as argument:
-    ```
+    ```python
     def a(text):
         return text.upper()
     def b(func):